Plan Board Process

 1. PRE-APPLICATION MEETING

-Prior to applying to the City Plan Board or to discuss your project concept to better understand the rules and regulations, you are encouraged to contact the Planning Department to discuss your project.
-Contact the Plan Board Secretary at 333-3673 to schedule a pre-application meeting.
+Prior to applying to the City Plan Board or to discuss your project concept to better understand existing City plans, Zoning rules and regulations, you are encouraged to contact the Planning Department.
+Contact the Plan Board Secretary at 937-333-3673 to schedule a pre-application meeting.

-Complete the appropriate application, including all required attachments and any additional information requested by the staff planner, along with the application fee.
+Complete the appropriate application, including all required attachments, any additional information requested by the staff planner, and submit to the Planning Division along with the application fee.
 Remember to follow the application instructions carefully and submit all of the requested information.
-If any of the information is missing, this will delay your Plan Board hearing date.
+If any of the information is missing, your Plan Board hearing date will be delayed.
 Once the complete application is received, you will be placed on the agenda for the next available hearing.
 Plan Board hearings are scheduled to be held on the second Tuesday of each month at 4:30 p.m.
 Once submitted, all information becomes public record.

 For application deadlines and fees, download the pdf deadline document.